enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     comment header line.
 Default: None.
 ``MinimumOverDensityForRefinement`` (external)
     These float values (up to 9) are used if the ``CellFlaggingMethod`` is 2, 4 or 5, although in slightly different ways.
 For cosmology simulations, the value is rho/<rho> for Methods 2 and 4, where rho is the density of the appropriate species in the cell and <rho> the mean density of that species in the simulation volume.
-For Method 5 it becomes (rho/<rho> - 1).
+For method 5 it becomes (rho/<rho> - 1).
 For non-cosmology simulations, it is simply the density above which a refinement occurs.

     In practice, this value is converted into a mass by multiplying it by the volume of the top grid cell.
 The result is